 The quality of metal powder is a crucial factor for reliable additive manufacturing (AM) using laser powder-bed fusion (LPBF) machines.
-TÜV SÜD Industrie Service GmbH has now completed its first audit of a manufacturer of metal powder at Rosswag GmbH.
-The audit forms part of a new certification programme based on the AD 2000 Code for pressure equipment and thus, mutatis mutandis, the European Pressure Equipment Directive (PED).
+TÜV SÜD Industry Service GmbH has now completed its first audit of a manufacturer of metal powder at Rosswag GmbH.
+The audit forms part of a new certification program based on the AD 2000 Code for pressure equipment and thus, mutatis mutandis, the European Pressure Equipment Directive (PED) 2014/68/EU.

 Reliable assessment and certification of metal-powder manufacturers